-Effects of H2-intercalation on surface potential and Raman characteristics of epitaxial graphene
+Effects of H2-intercalation on local electronic and structural properties of epitaxial graphene

 We explore the surface potential and Raman characteristics of as grown and ex-situ H2 intercalated epitaxial graphene, grown by Chemical Vapor Deposition (CVD) method.

 In this study we present a complementary characterization of the graphene samples using Van der Pauw Hall effect, atomic force microscopy (AFM), frequency modulated Kelvin probe microscopy (FM-KPFM) and Raman spectroscopy.

 By performing work function calibration and studying the surface potential and Raman characteristics of the as grown and ex-situ intercalated graphene samples, it is concluded that the interfacial layer is transformed into a free-standing graphene monolayer and the original 1LG and 2LG into 2LG and 3LG respectively.

 Please note that the information will not be divulged to third parties, or used without your permission